thereeceshow/Resources/unused projects/bootcamp laravel tumblr.md

 4. Add authentication to your project.
 5. You'll need to design a database for your project.
 Create migrations for your tables.
-6. Save your work in a public Github repo.
+6. Save your work in a public GitHub repo.
 ```

 ```